AntonOtaner/traffic-manager/README.md

 2. Once all packages have installed, run `npm start`
 3. To build the project for production purposes, run `npm build`

+Currently, to use modes, you must either type "default" or "simulation" in the endpoint URL textfield in the control panel.

 Note: npm can be replaced with yarn if desired.
 Make sure your node version is at leasst 10.0.0.

 ## Credits